monopole/snt/startCluster/minikube.md

-# Start a Minikube cluster
+# Start a Minikube Cluster

 > _Create a multi-pod cluster on your laptop._
 >